 PCI RR started in 2021 and has become wildly successful.
 The innovations we implemented to make registered reports accessible to all fields have been well received.
 As a result, our researcher-run community has grown much more rapidly than we expected and we need your help in recruiting recommenders (editors) to help us handle the large number of submissions we receive.

-We are especially in need of recommenders from the following fields: consciousness, neuroimaging, psychology, behavioral economics, astronomy, and social sciences.
+We are especially in need of recommenders from the following fields: consciousness, neuroimaging, psychology (including, especially, social psychology), behavioral economics, astronomy, and social sciences.

 What a PCI RR recommender does